-Where a Board member, agency worker, contractor, consultant and/or members of the public feel that behaviours towards them have breached the principles of this policy, they have a responsibility to inform the Corporate Services Manager of this as soon as reasonably practical.
+Where a Board member, agency worker, contractor, consultant and/or members of the public feel that behaviours towards them have breached the principles of this policy, they have a responsibility to inform the Head of Finance & Corporate Services of this as soon as reasonably practical.
 This shall then be addressed in line with our Complaints Policy.